ismet55555/yojenkins/docs/source/contribute.md

 3. Watch out for any warnings or errors that may need to be fixed.

 !!! note "Note"
-    Currently the documentation is build manullly using the `mkdocs` command.
+    Currently the documentation is build manually using the `mkdocs` command.
 However, future plans adding this task to GitHub Actions to automate the build process.

 ### Deploying The Documentation to GitHub Pages